 36. U. T. M.D.
-Anderson Cancer Center: Acceptance of Gifts from Various Donors and Establishment of the Hall Everett Timanus, Sr. Endowed Memorial Pancreatic Cancer Fund.-The Asset Management Committee recommended and the Board accepted \$12,595 in gifts from various donors and established a quasi-endowment at The University of Texas M.D.
+Anderson Cancer Center: Recommendation to Accept Gifts to Establish the Hall Everett Timanus, Sr. Endowed Memorial Pancreatic Cancer Fund. --

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Health Affairs and President LeMaistre that \$12,595 in gifts from various donors be accepted to establish a quasi-endowment at the U. T. M.D.
 Anderson Cancer Center to be named the Hall Everett Timanus, Sr. Endowed Memorial Pancreatic Cancer Fund.